 Nobody wakes up and decides to clean their CRM.
 It happens when something breaks.
 An email campaign bounces at 18%.
 A rep discovers they've been calling the same prospect as three other reps.
 A board report shows pipeline numbers that don't match reality.

 By the time these problems surface, the underlying data quality issues have usually been compounding for months.
 Here are the warning signs, ranked by how early they appear.
+If three or more of these describe your CRM right now, you are past the point where a quick fix will help.

 1. Your Email Bounce Rate Is Climbing